For a "Community Stories" project created with a template and including an investment of $15,000.

 - A relevant sample of the translator’s previous work

-Once the final update of the production plan is approved, the participant may submit an invoice for 40% of the total investment.
+Once the final update of the production plan is approved, the participant may submit a request for release of 40% of the total investment.

 The preliminary version includes the following: